Lyapunov stability of the Euler method: Theory

-The following descent lemma revisits the arguments developed for proving d-stability of strict local minima of semi-algebraic functions \cite[Theorem 2]{josz2023lyapunov}.
+The following descent lemma revisits the arguments developed for proving d-stability with constant step sizes of strict local minima of locally Lipschitz semi-algebraic functions \cite[Theorem 2]{josz2023lyapunov}.
 In addition to incorporating variable step sizes, it provides a uniform upper bound on the potential function, as well as a decrease over time.
 These new properties will be crucial for harnessing the synergy between Lyapunov and d-Lyapunov functions.